dyavorsky/how-to-r-pkg/README.md

 ### Create a Package

 - To create a package from scratch, click "New Package" > "New Directory" > "R Package"
+    - Change the "type" dropdown to "Package w/ Rcpp" to include C++ code
+    - Check the "Create a git repository" box to `git init` the top level directory
 - To associate a new package with an existing R project, use `devtools::use_rstudio("path/to/package")`